CoGhent/CoGhent.github.io/basicqueries.markdown

 In addition, it is also possible to query on specific terms or agents, using the link to the external thesauri

 *for example*
+*This query will return the collecting cards that are published in the linked data event streams from het Huis van Alijn.*

 ```
 PREFIX cidoc: <http://www.cidoc-crm.org/cidoc-crm/>